-Infobip recognized as RCS Business Messaging Leader by Juniper Research - www.lokmattimes.com
+Infobip Recognized as RCS Business Messaging Leader by Juniper Research - www.lokmattimes.com

-PRNewswire Kuala Lumpur [Malaysia], November 5: Global cloud communications platform Infobip has been named number one among Established Leaders ...
+BusinessWire India New Delhi [India], November 6: Global cloud communications platform Infobip has been named number one among Established ...

-Kuala Lumpur [Malaysia], November 5: Global cloud communications platform Infobip has been named number one among Established Leaders in RCS Business Messaging by analyst firm Juniper Research.
+New Delhi [India], November 6: Global cloud communications platform Infobip has been named number one among Established Leaders in RCS Business Messaging by analyst firm Juniper Research.
 In Juniper Research's RCS Business Messaging Competitor Leaderboard 2024, Infobip has been recognized for its superior product and positioning, and enhanced capacity and capability.

 Juniper Research scores vendors on a range of factors including but not limited to their geographical reach, depth of partnerships, RCS value-added services, notable RCS deployments and innovation.
 The analyst ranked Infobip as the number one provider from 17 vendors because of its strong presence in the global messaging sector and its RCS deployments in regions where the analyst believes growth will occur.